open-holloway-makers/dehiscent-rpg/README.md

 ### Using Issues ###

-Please use the issues to flag up any of the following and also use the emoticons to help us tell them apart!
+Please use the issues as much as possible, particularly for the following!

   * :beetle: Bugs
   * :last_quarter_moon: Balance issues
-  * :cookie: Feature request
+  * :cookie: Feature requests